Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification

 In the literature, many works have been proposed for UDA in the context of single-label image classification~\cite{dann,mada,mcd,cada,mk-mmd}, while less efforts have been dedicated to proposing UDA methods that are suitable for MLIC.
-Inspired by the predominance of adversarial-based approaches in single-label image classification, few methods~\cite{da-maic,chest-xray} have attempted to extend UDA to MLIC.
+Inspired by the predominance of adversarial-based approaches in single-label image classification, few methods~\cite{da-maic,chest-xray,singh2023multi} have attempted to extend UDA to MLIC.
 Similar to~\cite{dann}, these adversarial approaches leverage a domain discriminator for implicitly reducing the domain gap.
 In particular, a min-max two-player game guides the generator to extract domain-invariant features that fool the discriminator.
 Nevertheless, this may come at the cost of decreasing their task-specific discriminative power, as highlighted in ~\cite{daln}.

 Chen et al.~\cite{daln} attempted to solve this problem in the context of single-label image classification by implicitly reusing the classifier as a discriminator.
 In particular, they considered the difference between inter-class and intra-class correlations of the classifier probability predictions as an adversarial critic.
 Nevertheless, the per-class prediction probabilities are not linearly dependent in the context of MLIC.
 This means that these probabilities are not constrained to sum up to one, as shown in Figure~\ref{fig:difference}.
 Hence, the approach of~\cite{daln} can only be naively generalized to MLIC by considering multiple binary classifiers, namely, one for each label.
 Therefore, a critic similar to the one in~\cite{daln} can be used by computing the correlations between the probability predictions of each binary classifier.
 However, this is not optimal since the domain adaptation would be carried out for each label classifier separately, ignoring the correlations between the different labels.
 This is also experimentally confirmed in Section~\ref{sec:exp}.